Kripsii/alx-low_level_programming/0x15-file_io/README.md

-Under the snow - a function that creates  a file
+a function that appends text at the end of a file.